Florida children's home pauses emergency shelter program after youths are charged with attempted murder of deputies - KESQ

 Deputies checked and discovered someone had forced entry into the home, according to the sheriff’s office.

-Deputies contacted the homeowner, who said that nobody should be home and that there was a handgun, pump shotgun and an AK-47 inside, as well as a large amount of ammunition, the sheriff’s office said.
+Deputies contacted the homeowner, who said that nobody should be home and that a handgun, a pump shotgun and an AK-47 were inside, as well as a large amount of ammunition, the sheriff’s office said.

 As deputies surrounded the home and tried to establish a rapport with the boy and girl, they were met with gunfire, the sheriff said.
 The sheriff’s office said the children fired at deputies on four separate occasions over about 35 minutes, and deputies hid behind trees amid waves of shooting.